WordPress/twentytwentyfour/README.md

 <img width="1920" alt="2023" src="https://github.com/WordPress/twentytwentyfour/assets/1813435/d965b75d-03cd-4365-b963-b3862d482329">

-Twenty Twenty-Four is built as a [block theme](https://developer.wordpress.org/block-editor/how-to-guides/themes/block-theme-overview/).
-The theme aims to ship with as little CSS as possible: our goal is for all theme styles to be configured through [`theme.json`](https://developer.wordpress.org/block-editor/how-to-guides/themes/theme-json/) and editable through Global Styles.
-The theme development team will work closely with [Gutenberg](https://github.com/wordpress/gutenberg) contributors to build design tools in the block editor that enable this goal.
+The Twenty Twenty-Four theme is designed as a [block theme](https://developer.wordpress.org/block-editor/how-to-guides/themes/block-theme-overview/).
+Its primary objective is to minimize the use of CSS.
+We aspire to have all theme styles customizable through [`theme.json`](https://developer.wordpress.org/block-editor/how-to-guides/themes/theme-json/) and editable via Global Styles.
+The theme development team will collaborate closely with contributors to [Gutenberg](https://github.com/wordpress/gutenberg) to create design tools within the block editor that facilitate this aim.

-You can view a demo of this theme at [2024.wordpress.net](https://2024.wordpress.net/), which is synced to `trunk` branch of this repository every 2 minutes.
+You can explore a live demonstration of this theme by visiting [2024.wordpress.net](https://2024.wordpress.net/).
+This site is regularly updated with the latest changes from the `trunk` branch of this repository, syncing every 2 minutes.

 ## Contributing

-If you would like to contribute code, the list of [open issues](https://github.com/WordPress/twentytwentyfour/issues) is a great place to start looking for tasks — but contributing is not just for developers.
-There are many opportunities to help with testing, triage, discussion, design, building [patterns](https://github.com/WordPress/twentytwentyfour/issues?q=is%3Aissue+is%3Aopen+label%3A%22%5BComponent%5D+Block+Patterns%22) and templates, and more.
+If you're interested in contributing code, the [open issues](https://github.com/WordPress/twentytwentyfour/issues) list is an excellent resource for finding tasks to get involved with.
+However, contributing is not limited to developers alone.
+There are various opportunities to assist with testing, triage, engaging in discussions, designing, creating [patterns](https://github.com/WordPress/twentytwentyfour/issues?q=is%3Aissue+is%3Aopen+label%3A%22%5BComponent%5D+Block+Patterns%22) and templates, and more.

-If you'd like to help with triage, let @luminuu and @MaggieCabrera know in [WordPress.org's Slack instance](https://make.wordpress.org/chat/).
-We'll help you get set up with the ability to add labels to issues and PRs.
+If you're interested in assisting with triage, please reach out to @luminuu and @MaggieCabrera in [WordPress.org's Slack instance](https://make.wordpress.org/chat/).
+They will guide you through the process of gaining the necessary permissions to add labels to issues and pull requests.

 ## Getting Started